Baja California is the land of boulders, boojum trees, beautiful beaches, and historic missions.

 Slow Baja

 “Let me draw you a map!”
-A cartoon of David Kier guiding folks to the missions, by Jerry Meloche in Bernie Swaim’s 2004 book, ‘Bouncing Around Baja’.
+A cartoon of David Kier, guiding folks to the missions.
+Created by Jerry Meloche in Bernie Swaim’s 2004 book, ‘Bouncing Around Baja’.

-A biography about David and how he connected with Baja California
+David Kier Baja Biography: how he connected with Baja California

 Boojum trees (Cirios) are endemic to Baja California’s central desert and a small area across the gulf.
 These two appear to be dancing along the road south of Calamajué.